Leadership by Other Means—Bringing a Concept to Life

 But, if the concept is one that is likely to be controversial or not one the establishment may grasp quickly and get onboard with, even have a hostility to, what other means may be applied to gain awareness, acceptance and cooperation?
 Certainly today with the ever greater reach of the internet, internal networks, local networks and the explosion of social media and other communications forms, capabilities to bring the community onboard are greatly enhanced.
 There is an ever growing array of means to develop strategies to communicate a concept with an early strategy to engage the entire development organization in such way that it is knowledgeable, aware and supportive in the process.

-The staff officer in this case made a wide-ranging use of existing communication tools to shape thought and build consensus in the large disparate community that comprised the ‘Development Army.’
+The staff officer in this case made a wide-ranging use of existing communication tools to shape thought and build consensus in the large disparate community that comprised the “Development Army” to be engaged.
 Effective momentum was obtained through a three year campaign of using these tools along with the more conventional process systems in place.
 The result—the concept shaped gradually through engaged involvement of all commands within the development community.
 The members of the team that formed across the command were provided a series of articles, official communications, regulation updating language and conferences as well as one on one personal communications that engaged them.
-These communications shaped and defined the concept with their participation and through two Army Chief-of-Staffs brought the concept to initial implementation within 3 years.
+These communications shaped and defined the concept with their participation and through two Army Chiefs-of-Staff brought the concept to initial implementation within 3 years.
 The product remains in operation in revised form 25 years later.